Know Your Stuff 28

 You can start with a basic reagent test that will turn black if MDMA is present in your sample.
 You can use one of three reagents for this: Marquis, Mandelin or Mecke.
 All these reagents will turn a dark colour, either black or dark brown, blue, or purple for the presence of MDMA.
 Check the bottle for details.

 Marquis and Mecke liquids will darken over time in the bottle, so make sure that what you are seeing is a colour change, and not just the colour of the reagent.
-Usually you will see a reaction happening such as some light bubbling and the colour change slowly, spreading from the centre of the substance out to the edges.
+Usually you will see some light bubbling and the colour change slowly, spreading from the centre of the substance out to the edges.

-A reminder that if your test shows that MDMA is present, that doesn’t necessarily mean other substances are not also mixed with it.
+A reminder that if your test shows that MDMA is present, that doesn’t necessarily mean it's not mixed with other substances.

 Differentiating between MDMA and MDA